kaaengine/kaa/docs/tutorial/part02.rst

 Loading images from files
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-In order to draw anything, we need load an image file first.
+In order to draw anything, we need to load an image file first.
 For this demo we will use a prepared package of
-assets, :download:`available here </files/assets.zip>`.
+assets, :download:`available here </files/assets.zip>` which includes full set of images, sounds and fonts for the
+tutorial.
 Download the file and unpack it inside the folder with main.py.
-You should have the following folder structure:
+You should get the following folder structure:

 .. code-block:: none